Fakes (pronounced fah-khés) is a Greek vegan lentil soup with vegetables. It is of high nutritional value which makes it perfect for the cold days!

 - A pinch of dried oregano

-Check if there are any small stones in the lentils and after cleaning them put them in a sauce pan and cover them with water.
+- Check if there are any small stones in the lentils and put them in pot and cover them with water.

-Bring to a boil and simmer for five minutes.
-Drain lentils in a strainer and set aside.
+- Bring to a boil and simmer for fifteen minutes Drain lentils and keep the water.
+Set aside.

-Wash pot and dry or use a new one and heat the olive oil and sauté the onions until translucent.
-Add the garlic and sauté together with onions 1 more minute.
+- Wash the pot and dry or use a new one.
+Heat the olive oil and sauté the onions until translucent.
+Add the garlic and sauté together with onions for 1 more minute.

-Add the vegetables, the grated tomato, the bay leaves, salt pepper and oregano as well as the vinegar and water.
+- Add the vegetables, the grated tomato, the bay leaves, the bouillon, salt pepper and oregano as well as the vinegar and reserved water.
 Bring to a boil, reduce heat to medium-low, cover and simmer for 30 minutes, checking at regular intervals so that potato may not stick to the bottom of the pot.

-Add lentils and simmer covered for about 30 more minutes until soup is ready and to the desired thickness.
+- Add the lentils and simmer covered for about 30 more minutes or until soup is ready and to the desired thickness.